 The sentence variety is calculated using a concept called standard deviation.
 This is a mathematical measure of variety from the average.
 The higher the standard deviation, the more your sentence lengths vary within the document.

 The average sentence length for most published writers is between 11 and 18 words.
 If your average is above 18, then your writing might be too verbose or complicated.
 If your average is below 11, your writing will likely feel choppy.
 Check your score and then rework your text if you need to.

-Create a visual representation of your work so you can easily scan to ﬁnd areas that need more variety.
+The graph helps you easily scan to ﬁnd areas in your work that need more variety.